nerve-bio/NERVE/README.md

   -m2ovr, --mhcii_overlap
                         mhcii-epitope overlap (default: 1) -prt, --epitope_percentile
-                        percentile decision threshold on whick to predict epitopes from full length proteins (default: 0.9) -wd, --working_dir
+                        percentile decision threshold on which to predict epitopes from full length proteins (default: 0.9) -wd, --working_dir
                         Path to working directory.
 If not existing, a working directory with the given path is created (default: ./)
   -nd, --NERVE_dir  Path to NERVE repository folder (download from: https://github.com/nicolagulmini/NERVE) (default: /usr/nerve_python/NERVE)